evenevan/shorts-deflector/.github/ISSUE_TEMPLATE/question.md

 **Question**

 **Additional context**
-Add any other context or screenshots about the question(s) here.
+Add any other context or screenshots about your question(s) here.